Keplin1/exhibition-project-skeleton/MAINTENANCE.md

 - Use `.first()` when multiple elements match to avoid strict mode violations
 - Always test accessibility features (keyboard navigation, ARIA roles)

+#### Notes:
+While the the Cleveland Museum API is very good, it is also very tempremental.

+During development, this API underwent changes which meant this project had to be adapted.

+The tests around the Cleveland Museum API are a little flaky, as the API itself is sometimes unreliable.
+The API response can take a while to load, which sometimes causes tests to fail.

+You may need to rerun the tests, with additional timeouts in order to assert correctly.

 ---

 ## Adding a New Museum API